zmrocze/eeg_music/notes/eegpt.md

 just use the intersection of ours and finetuning ones. then you don't even need chan_conv.
 Q: so to use it or not?

+A: when using it we need to backpropagate through whole network (even if we don't update transformer weights) so let's set use_chan_conv to False!